 Proper storage is an additional expense to consider.
 You don’t want to lose thousands of dollars to broken or spoiled bottles.
 Wine insurance is a must to protect valuable vino in a home cellar.
 Contact your insurance agent to find out if they can cover your collection, or look for a company that specializes in wine policies.

 Another option is to find a professional wine storage facility.
-These bonded warehouses offer perfect storage conditions, safety, security and ample space as your investment grows.
+These bonded warehouses offer perfect wine storage conditions, safety, security and ample space as your investment grows.

 Get an expert opinion and make a plan